- Geared road bike

 - Ah, you noticed the metal birds – Finn’s Hens.
 Louisville is proud of it’s food, boasting organic, hormone free, local products.
 This morning you might have enjoyed an omelette from this flock of free range fowl.

 - Let’s go on north to the river.
 Stopping east of I-65 bridge, which opened 4 days after Kennedy’s assassination (1963).
 The bridge is named in his honor.
 I-65 cut thru the heart of downtown Louisville.
 We lost entire blocks of residences and businesses in historic structures.
-Today, just upstream from Kennedy we are building another 6 lanes of bridge.
-Four miles upstream from that bridge, we are building yet another 6 lanes of bridge over the OH R. Last year we bulldozed more buildings downtown, as well as farmland and forest upstream for the approaches to the 2 bridges.
-All part of that $3 billion project, accompanied by heaving sidewalks and monstrous pot holes.
+A decade ago, just upstream from the Kennedy bridge we built another 6 lanes of bridge.
+Four miles upstream from that bridge, we built yet another 6 lanes of bridge over the OH R. We bulldozed more buildings downtown, as well as farmland and forest upstream for the approaches to the 2 bridges.
+All part of that $3 billion project, accompanied by heaving sidewalks, monstrous pot holes and a D- public transit system.
 We learn slowly.

-- On the way to the Big4Bridge, which stands behind you, we will pass the Abraham Lincoln monument.
+- On the way to the Big4Bridge, which stands to the east, upstream, we will pass the Abraham Lincoln monument.
 Lincoln was born here in KY.
 We will come back to the monument on our way back and spend a moment there.